openapi-ts/openapi-typescript/docs/src/content/docs/advanced.md

 To only see certain types of debug messages, you can set `DEBUG=openapi-ts:[scope]` instead.
 Valid scopes are `redoc`, `lint`, `bundle`, and `ts`.

-Note that debug messages will be suppressed if using the CLI and outputting via `stdout`.
+Note that debug messages will be suppressed if the output is `stdout`.

 ## Tips